 In Pasco County, FL, if you enter felony pre-trial intervention, you will be supervised by the Department of Corrections.
-As a preliminary matter, you must sign the application and submitting it to the State Attorney’s Office.
+As a preliminary matter, you must sign the application and submit it to the State Attorney’s Office.
 The prosecutor then approves the application and designates the special conditions required (if any).

 After the application is approved, then the Florida Department of Corrections (DOC) in Pasco County, FL, will contact you for the initial meetings to discuss the terms.
-You will be presented with a contract that you and your attorney will sign before you are accepting into the program.
+You will be presented with a contract that you and your attorney will sign before you are accepted into the program.

-Click here to find the application coversheet, entry of plea of not guilty form, the stipulation for continuance form, the attorney waiver (if you are not represented by an attorney when you sign the paperwork), waiver of speedy trial, statement of prior record – PTI Application for the 6th Judicial Circuit
+Click here to find the application coversheet, entry of a plea of not guilty form, the stipulation for continuance form, the attorney waiver (if you are not represented by an attorney when you sign the paperwork), waiver of speedy trial, statement of prior record – PTI Application for the 6th Judicial Circuit